 In the summer term girls can wear the green & white square check summer dresses.

-School tracksuits can be worn on swimming days in Years 3 & 4 for the whole day.
+Tracksuit can be worn on swimming days for the whole day.
 School uniform must be worn otherwise.
-School tracksuits can be worn for games outside and when children represent school in various sports.

 Football kit including boots (KS 2) optional